Tactical Shotgun Deployment Course

 Combat gun-handling skills.

-Moving off the line of force.
+Moving off the line of force and lateral displacement.

 Threat assessment and area scanning.

 Dominating the weapon, threat and visual areas.

 Ammunition management and reloading techniques.

 Select slug techniques.

 Malfunction clearance drills.